General Dynamics F-16 Fighting Falcon: Pakistan

 During the Soviet–Afghan War, Pakistan Air Force (PAF) F-16As shot down between 20 and 30 Soviet and Afghan warplanes; the political situation however resulted in PAF officially recognizing only 9 kills which were made inside Pakistani airspace.
 From May 1986 to January 1989, PAF F-16s from the Tail Choppers and Griffin squadrons using mostly AIM-9 Sidewinder missiles, shot down four Afghan Su-22s, two MiG-23s, one Su-25, and one An-26.
 Most of these kills were by missiles, but at least one, a Su-22, was destroyed by cannon fire.
 One F-16 was lost in these battles.
 The downed F-16 was likely hit accidentally by the other F-16.

-On 7 June 2002, a PAF F-16B Block 15 (S. No. 82-605) shot down an Indian Air Force unmanned aerial vehicle, an Israeli-made Searcher II, using an AIM-9L Sidewinder missile, during a night interception near Lahore.

 The Pakistan Air Force has used its F-16s in various foreign and internal military exercises, such as the "Indus Vipers" exercise in 2008 conducted jointly with Turkey.

 Between May 2009 and November 2011, the PAF F-16 fleet flew more than 5,500 sorties in support of the Pakistan Army's operations against the Taliban insurgency in the FATA region of North-West Pakistan.
 More than 80% of the dropped munitions were laser-guided bombs.

 On 27 February 2019, following six Pakistan Air Force airstrikes in Jammu and Kashmir, India, Pakistani officials said that two of its fighter jets shot down one MiG-21 and one Su-30MKI belonging to the Indian Air Force.
 Indian officials only confirmed the loss of one MiG-21 but denied losing any Su-30MKI in the clash and claimed the Pakistani claims as dubious.
 Additionally Indian officials also claimed to have shot down one F-16 belonging to the Pakistan Air Force.
 This was denied by the Pakistani side, considered dubious by neutral sources, and later backed by a report by Foreign Policy magazine, reporting that the US had completed a physical count of Pakistan's F-16s and found none missing.
 A report by The Washington Post noted that the Pentagon and State Department refused public comment on the matter but did not deny the earlier report.

 In October 2025, Indian Air Force Chief of the Air Staff Amar Preet Singh claimed that five "high tech fighters" between F-16 and JF-17 class were downed by Indian air defense systems.
-Though refraining to provide the evidences, he also reiterated his claim of August 2025 that 4-5 F-16s in the hangers at PAF Base Shahbaz were hit in Indian strikes during the 2025 India–Pakistan conflict.
+Though refraining to provide the evidences, he also reiterated his claim of August 2025 that 4-5 F-16s in the hangars at PAF Base Shahbaz were hit in Indian strikes during the 2025 India–Pakistan conflict.
 However, the U.S. defense officials had earlier refuted the Indian claims by having told the Reuters that they were not aware of any F-16 being hit inside Pakistan.